For Sellers

 The inspector shall report as in need of correction:

-• observed indications of possible foundation movement, such as sheetrock cracks, brick cracks, out-of-square door frames, and unlevel floors.
+- Possible foundation movement, such as sheetrock cracks, brick cracks, out-of-square door frames, and unlevel floor

-• any observed cutting, notching or boring of framing members that may, in the inspector's opinion, present a structural or safety concern.
+- Cutting, notching, or boring of framing members that may present a structural or safety concern

 Heating